Louise Haigh: Return to the backbenches (2024–)

+Political positions

-Haigh was one of 36 Labour MPs to nominate Jeremy Corbyn as a candidate in the Labour leadership election of 2015, although she later said she regrets this decision.
-She supported and campaigned for Andy Burnham, however.
+Haigh was one of 36 Labour MPs to nominate Jeremy Corbyn as a candidate in the Labour leadership election of 2015, although she later said she regretted this decision.
+She then supported and campaigned for Andy Burnham.
 In the 2016 Labour leadership election, Haigh supported Owen Smith.

+Haigh supported the Britain Stronger in Europe campaign during the 2016 European Union membership referendum.

+Haigh has previously called for compulsory online education alongside sex and relationships education in schools.

-In the 2020 leadership election, Haigh chaired the leadership campaign of Lisa Nandy.
-She also nominated Angela Rayner for Deputy.
+In the 2020 leadership election, Haigh chaired the leadership campaign of Lisa Nandy, who came third to Keir Starmer.
+She also nominated Angela Rayner for deputy in the 2020 deputy leadership election, which Rayner won.

+Personal life

+In August 2025 it was reported Haigh was in a relationship with former SDLP leader, and Member of Parliament for Foyle, Colum Eastwood.